I take garlic bread quite seriously, and if it’s perfectly made it becomes one of the foods I simply cannot resist.

 You can read the brilliant article by Felicity Cloake here.

-The other adjustment I made was I used a baguette vs the ciabatta loaf she recommends.
+The other adjustment I made have I used a baguette vs the ciabatta loaf she recommends.
 I think ciabatta would be better because its softer and will crisp up beautifully when the foil is opened and all the herby butter browns the crust.

 I also omitted the squeeze of lemon juice with my version as I felt it was better suited to parsley than cilantro.
 But you can decide.

-Recipe will make 1 large garlic loaf:
+The recipe will make 1 large garlic loaf:

 - 1 loaf of ciabatta bread or a large baguette (2 small)

 - 100g salted butter softened to room temperature